testdouble/put/README.md

   impenetrable `ArgumentError` messages whenever any two values turn out not to be comparable

-After reading this, your teammates are sure be glad they put you in charge of putting little gems like Put in the Gemfile.
+After reading this, your teammates will be glad they put you in charge of putting gems like Put in the Gemfile.

 ## When you Put it that way